fakela/documentation/build-your-first-document-parsing-api/training-interface.md

 ## Training phase

-Our API was deployed, and you land now on the training section.
+After following the initial steps, the API will be deployed.
+Next, you'll land on the **Training** section to train your API.

-Upload the [sample invoice image](https://mindee-public-website.s3.amazonaws.com/blog/2021/01/14/all_fields.jpg) into the document area:
+1. Upload the [sample train ticket image](https://mindee-public-website-dev.s3.amazonaws.com/blog/2021/01/20/train-ticket.jpeg) into the document area.

 [block:image]